-Our main restriction is that you need to be 14 years and over, and have some badminton experience.
-The club is not suitable for those who want to learn how to play.
-Players younger than 16 will also need to be accompanied by an adult to and from the venue.
+You need to be 14 years and over.
+Minors need to be accompanied by an adult to and from the venue.

 Find Your Level

-Our player standards definitions can be used to help you fill out our sign up form, the descriptions below can help you select the correct grade.
+If you are filling our sign up form, the descriptions below can help you select the correct grade.
 Players will often find they fit somewhere in between two categories.
 If in doubt, assume the lower category.

 Top players in all aspects of the game with few weaknesses.
 Able to play all shots with a high level of consistency and very few unforced errors.

 Badminton WA equivalent: Open, A Grade

 Strong club players with many years of experience.
 Able to play the main shots well with high consistency.

 These players have typically spent many hours on the badminton court and are potential addicts.

 Badminton WA equivalent: A Reserve, B Grade

 These players have honed their skills over several years, but there is often room for improvement.
 Typically, smashes lack power, backhands are weak, and shots can be inconsistent and inaccurate.

 These players typically look to improve their own standards in a social but competitive setting.